-The person holding legal parental rights will be asked to sign to say they have read and agree to the Privacy Notice-prior to any personal details being sought.
+The person holding legal parental rights will be asked to sign to say they have read and agree to the Privacy Notice and the Terms & Conditions at the beginning of the appointment.

 The Assessment Process

 A tongue function examination will take place to assess both the appearance, and all 7 areas of tongue motility.
 I will discuss what I am doing/looking for during the assessment and use a scoring tool to help interpret the results.

 Your child must be under 12 months old and be fit and well for the procedure to be undertaken.

 If your child is unwell, has a fever, currently taking antibiotics for another condition, has any cardiac or liver problems, any blood clotting disorders or blood borne infections the procedure may not proceed.
 An alternative appointment may be offered at a later date if appropriate.
 Please discuss medical conditions with D.Warren prior to booking your appointment.

 The assessment is short, non-invasive and should not cause any discomfort.
 An observation of a feed may show me your baby's feeding behaviours, but does not show me what is happening inside your babies mouth, so is not necessary for a functional assessment.

 A video demonstrating how this is achieved is found here: